 Kirkharle's success lies in the way it has managed to combine a modern, but unique, shopping experience with its interesting and varied past.

 Kirkharle was the birthplace of Lancelot Capability Brown, the landscape artist once described as the Shakespeare of Gardening.
 Brown lived on the estate until he was 23 and you can find an exhibition about the man and his work within the courtyard.

 The inspirational vision of Capability Brown has recently been brought to life.
 You can now enjoy his birthplace yourself by taking the pleasant walk around the lake on the fully accessible footpath.

 With the recent addition of the Capability Brown play area (for children aged 2-9 years) and a series of activities for the kids - including historic games, a nature trail and a large sandpit area - there’s plenty to keep the little ones entertained whilst visiting the workshops and galleries in the courtyard.

 |Kirkharle Lake & Courtyard is a venue for ...|

-Kirkharle Lake & Courtyard replied: Thank you very much for taking the time to write a review.
-It means so much to our staff to feel appreciated.
-I will pass your review on to them.
-I am delighted that you enjoyed your visit and hope that we can welcome you back again soon.
+Kirkharle Lake & Courtyard replied: Thank you so much for taking the time to write - I am DELIGHTED that you enjoyed your visit and we look forward to welcoming you back another time to explore further.